arjunperi/Brick-Breaker-Game/README.md

 The highScore.txt file is responsible for holding the highScore of the game.
 To reset the highScore back to 0 (or another specified number), all the information on the file should be deleted.
 Line 1 of the file should be blank to set the highScore to 0, or should contain the specified starting high score, and there should be no additional lines.

-### Impressions
-- Arjun: Overall, I thought this assignment was an interesting coding experience as it introduced me to JavaFX and game development for the first time.
-Though I have been coding for a few years, I still felt like some aspects of programming were very nebulous and far removed from what I would typically be coding, and this included game development.
-This project enabled me to get a better understanding of how games and their interfaces are made, making me realize that it isn't much different than what I'm used to doing.
-The only thing I would suggest is giving students more background on how to navigate TestFX and the various problems one might encounter while testing.
-- Jerry: I thought this assignment was a good foundational project for getting our bearing with JavaFX.
-However, I thought that this project allowed us to really focus in on the concepts of inheritance and polymorphisms, as so much of a simple game like breakout can be broken down into groups of objects (e.g. different KINDS of power ups are still power ups).
-If anything were to be changed in the future to improve this project, I think the largest problems our group had were trying to learn to use TestFX (especially with the weird code needed for step) as well as perhaps more clarity from the beginning as what constitutes a level variant, brick, etc. as it was a bit difficult to plan at the beginning of the project without knowing these things.